Softwiz321/car-price-prediction-ml/README.md

 # Car Price Prediction using Machine Learning and EDA
+End-to-end data science project for predicting used car prices using exploratory data analysis and machine learning regression models.

 ## Overview
 This project focuses on predicting car prices based on multiple features such as brand, year of manufacture, fuel type, transmission, mileage, engine capacity, and ownership details.
 The notebook implements **exploratory data analysis (EDA)** to understand key price drivers and applies **machine learning regression models** to build a price prediction system.